bronwyncarr/Advent/README.md

 You can learn more, view puzzles for 2020 and previous years [here](https://adventofcode.com/2020/about)

-I'll be challenging myself with some of these challenges while learning JavaScript.
+I'll be challenging myself while learning JavaScript.

-Goal: 10 stars :star:!
+My Goal: 10 stars :star:!

 Day | Part 1 | Part 2
 ----- | ------ | --------- |